ChehabiMed/inverse-kinematic-4-dof-robot-arm-python/README.md

 ## Files

-- `notebook_script.ipynb`: Main notebook script to calculate the forward and inverse kinematics and visualize the robotic arm.
+- `IK_4DOF.ipynb`: Main notebook script to calculate the forward and inverse kinematics and visualize the robotic arm.

 ## Usage